Sandra Stevens

-Sandra Stevens (born 23 November 1944, Leeds, Yorkshire) is an English singer and member of pop group Brotherhood of Man.
+Sandra Stevens (born 23 November 1944) is an English singer and a member of the pop group Brotherhood of Man.

 Early career

 Sandra Stevens first entered into a singing career in the 1960s when she joined the club band, The Track (who then changed their name to The Nocturnes).
 The group was formed by drummer Ross Mitchell and among the six members Stevens sang vocals alongside Eve Graham (later of The New Seekers).
 Based in Manchester, the band played local clubs, performing pop hits of the day such as "The Loco-Motion" and "Da Doo Ron Ron".

 In early 1967 Stevens decided to leave the group and was replaced by Lyn Paul (also later of The New Seekers).
 Over the next few years she sang with the big bands of Joe Loss and Ken MacKintosh and also joined another group, Jason Flocks.
 Also at this time Stevens was working during the day as a shorthand typist.